mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 ## Setting Up the Docker Dev Environment

-Native dev environments may have many multiple prerequisites, but Docker dev environments only need Docker.
+Native dev environments may have many multiple prerequisites, but Docker environments only require Docker.
 You can learn how to install Docker by reading the ["Installing Docker" section](#installing-docker).

 Once Docker is installed, follow the instructions for getting started with the Docker dev environment in the `README.md` for your project.

 ## Setting Up the Docker End-to-End Test Environment

-If you're running a frontend-related project like the [React + Browser starter](../../starters/react-browser) or the [React + Express + MongoDB with SSR starter](../../starters/react-express-postgres-ssr), then you will have access to a specialized Docker test environment specialized for end-to-end (E2E) testing with Playwright.
+If you're running a frontend-related project that is not Electron-based, then you will have access to a specialized Docker test environment specialized for end-to-end (E2E) testing with Playwright.

 The Docker E2E test environment is completely separate from the Docker dev environment, so it will have its own unique set of containers, networks, and volumes, allowing it to be run alongside the Docker dev environment without any conflicts.